jonathanginevro/homebase/README.md

 ```

 ### Startup Script
 This entire process is included in the `start.sh` script.
-To run the script, execute the following:
+Execute the following to run the script:
 ```bash
 source ./start.sh
 ```